alex-ramirez-sdbullion/OpenAI-Code-Review/README.md

 This project is licensed under the [MIT License](LICENSE).

 If you would like to contribute to the development of this extension, please follow our contribution guidelines.

+## Troubleshooting

+- Missing OAuth token: Enable "Allow scripts to access OAuth token" in the agent job.
+The task uses `System.AccessToken` to call Azure DevOps APIs.
+- Insufficient permissions: Grant the Project Build Service the "Contribute to pull requests" permission on the repo.
+- Node handler mismatch: The task relies on Node 20 for the global `fetch`.
+Ensure your pipeline agent supports Node 20; otherwise add `node-fetch@2` and re-enable its import.
+- No files reviewed: When using `file_extensions`, provide comma-separated extensions like `ts,js,cs` (with or without leading dots).
+Excludes should be plain file names, comma-separated.

+## Build and Package

+Follow these steps to build the task (TypeScript → JavaScript) and create a VSIX for publishing to the Azure DevOps Marketplace.

+1) Install tfx (or use npx)

+- Global (may print deprecation warnings):
+  - `npm i -g tfx-cli`
+- Or use npx (no global install):
+  - `npx tfx-cli@0.22.1 --help`

+2) Install task dependencies and build

+- `cd "Open AI Code Review/src"`
+- `npm install`
+- `npm run build`  (generates `main.js` in the same folder)

+3) Package the extension

+- `cd ..` (back to `Open AI Code Review`)
+- `tfx extension create --manifest-globs vss-extension.json`

+This produces a `.vsix` file you can upload in the Publisher portal.
+Ensure your pipeline uses a Microsoft-hosted image (e.g., `ubuntu-latest`) with Node 20 handler available.

+Notes
+- The task now uses the global `fetch` API and requires the Node 20 handler at runtime.
+Ensure your agent supports Node 20.
+If you must run on Node 16, add `node-fetch@2` and re-add the import.
+- If you want to avoid npm deprecation warnings from `tfx-cli`, use the `npx` form shown above.